Mislearning from Censored Data: The Gambler's Fallacy and Other Correlational Mistakes in Optimal-Stopping Problems: Introduction

 \section{Introduction}

-The gambler's fallacy is widespread.
-Many people believe that a fair coin has a higher chance of landing on tails after landing on heads three times in a row, think a son is ``due'' to a woman who has given birth to consecutive daughters, and, in general, expect too much reversal from sequential realizations of independent random events.
-Studies have documented the gambler's fallacy in lottery games where the bias is strictly costly \citep*{terrell1994test,suetens2016predicting} and in incentivized lab experiments \citep*{benjamin2017biased}.
-Recent analysis of field data by \citet*{chen2016decision} shows this bias also affects experienced decision-makers in high-stakes decisions, such as judges in asylum courts.
-Section \ref{subsec:Empirical-Evidence} surveys more of this empirical literature.
+When a fair coin lands on tails three times in a row, many people wrongly expect the same coin to have an increased chance of landing on heads on the next toss to ``balance things out.''
+This mistaken belief stems from a widespread statistical bias called the \emph{gambler's fallacy}, where people expect too much reversal from sequential realizations of independent random events.
+Studies have documented the gambler's fallacy in settings where it is strictly costly, such as lotteries with pari-mutuel payouts \citep*{terrell1994test,suetens2016predicting} and incentivized lab experiments \citep*{benjamin2017biased}.
+The same bias also affects experienced decision-makers in high-stakes environments, including immigration judges \citep*{chen2016decision} and MBA admissions interviewers \citep{simonsohn2013daily}.

+The gambler's fallacy affects people's behavior and beliefs in optimal-stopping problems, an important class of economic environments where agents act on sequential signal realizations.
+For instance, \citet*{mueller2018job} use survey data to document beliefs consistent with the gambler's fallacy in job search, finding that job seekers' perceived probability of becoming employed within the next few months \emph{increases} over the course of the unemployment spell.
+In settings like this, how does the bias affect society's long-run beliefs about the economic fundamentals (e.g., the labor market conditions) and how does it influence agents' behavior?
+These questions are challenging because the biased agents do not passively observe an exogenous data stream, but take stopping actions that censor the observation of future signal realizations.
+The stopping decisions, in turn, depend on the agents' (possibly mistaken) beliefs about the fundamentals.